-9.25 A request for a frequency is integral to the ANO approval process.
-EOs seeking approval are advised to apply as early as possible but not later than 60 days prior to the event.
+- 9.36 A request for a frequency is integral to the ANO approval process.

+Applicants are advised to apply as early as possible but not later than 60 days prior to the event.
 Initiation of the frequency allocation process is achieved through submission of form OfW586a to Ofcom.
-For

-- frequencies intended to be used by display aircraft only, it is recommended that the use of "XXXXXX Display" is applied for when proposing the event callsign on form OfW586a. - 9.26 Change of use of an already allocated and approved radio frequency is not permitted without the further approval of the CAA (ATM Regional Office), and written consent of the existing WTA Licence and ANO Approval holder (where not the applicant). - 9.27 EOs should note that frequencies for use in Flying Displays and other Special Events are in extremely short supply, and allocation cannot be guaranteed.
+For frequencies intended to be used by display aircraft only, it is recommended that the use of "XXXXXX Display" is applied for when proposing the event callsign on form OfW586a. - 9.37 Change of use of an already allocated and approved radio frequency is not permitted without the further approval of the CAA (ATM Regional Office), and written consent of the existing WTA Licence and ANO Approval holder (where not the applicant).

+9.38 FDDs / EOs should note that frequencies for use in Flying Displays and other Special Events are in extremely short supply, and allocation cannot be guaranteed.
+If an event is cancelled the FDD / EO should notify the CAA so that the frequency can be made available for use elsewhere.

-Radio licensing charges
+Radio licensing / Approval charges

-- 9.28 Charges become payable when an application is made for the temporary allocation of a radio frequency, the establishment of a temporary ATCU and the establishment of a temporary FISO unit in support of a Flying Display or Special Event. - 9.29 Charges for the establishment of a temporary ATCU are detailed in ORS5
+- 9.39 Charges become payable when an application is made for the temporary allocation of a radio frequency, the establishment of a temporary ATCU and the establishment of a temporary FISO unit in support of a Flying Display or Special Event. - 9.40 Charges for the establishment of a temporary ATCU are detailed in ORS5

-CAA Scheme of Charges (Aerodrome Licensing and EASA Certification and Aerodrome Air Traffic Services Regulation). - 9.30 Charges for the establishment of a temporary FISO unit are detailed in ORS5 CAA Scheme of Charges (Personnel Licensing). - 9.31 Information of Ofcom radio licensing fees, and access to the Ofcom payment portal, can be found on the Ofcom web site.
+CAA Scheme of Charges (Aerodrome Licensing and EASA Certification and Aerodrome Air Traffic Services Regulation). - 9.41 Charges for the establishment of a temporary FISO unit are detailed in ORS5 CAA Scheme of Charges (Personnel Licensing). - 9.42 Information of Ofcom radio licensing fees, and access to the Ofcom payment portal, can be found on the Ofcom web site.
 Further advice on individual circumstances can be obtained from spectrum.licensing@ofcom.org.uk.